This Is Our Story

 • Knowing that something is wrong without actively trying to fix it is worse than ignorant neutrality.
 [Attributed to Anna Malaika Nti-Asare.]

 This section begins with a digression.
-When politicians, or judges, make decisions along ideological lines, often it is because they are unwilling to consider the opposing side.
-Without willingness and honesty, and an openness new information or a new perspective, a great intellect bears no better fruit than an uninformed one.
+When politicians or judges make decisions along ideological lines, often it is because they are unwilling to consider the opposing side.
+Without willingness and honesty, and openness to new information or a new perspective, a great intellect bears no better fruit than an uninformed one.
 It cannot find the truth because it is unwilling to see it.

 Einstein said “science without religion is blind.”
 As the biographer Walter Isaacson explains, Einstein did not use “religion” to mean belief in a god or gods.
 He was referring to “those who are thoroughly imbued with the aspiration toward truth and understanding.”
 He was referring to willingness, the seminal aspiration of ethics and morality.
 As Einstein observed, only those imbued with that aspiration can create science.